NicholasWMRitchie/WECOrules.jl/README.md

-# WECOrules
+# WECOrules.jl

-Implements the Western Electric Company's eight rules for detecting process change.
-The rules are used along with control charts to determine whether a process remains under control.
+A Julia package that implements the Western Electric Company's eight rules for detecting process change.
+In statistical quality control, these rules are often used along with control charts to determine whether an industrial process remains nominally within process control limits.
+Failures are deemed to be reasons to investigate and resolve potential problems with the industrial process.

 ## The Eight Rules